derektypist/anagrams/README.md

 As a user, if I submit the words Ash and has, I expect Ash to be an anagram of has and vice versa.

+As a user, if I submit the words pool and pole, I expect pool not to be an anagram of pole and vice versa.

 As a user, if I submit words of unequal length (e.g. torch has length of 5 and par has length of 3), I expect that the first word is not an anagram of the second word.

 As a user, when I click on the Reset Button, I expect the information to be clear.

 ### Information Architecture

 The two words are strings.
 The function `isAnagram` takes two parameters, `word1` and `word2`.
 It returns `true` or `false`.
 If the length of `word1` is not the same as `word2`, return false.
 If the length of the first word is equal to the length of the second word, each word is converted to lower case.
-Each word is sorted into alphabetical order, (e.g. lime is eilm).
+Each letter of each word is sorted into alphabetical order, (e.g. lime is eilm).
 If the sorted words are identical, it returns true.

 ## Features

 Form Validation.
 Make sure that the first word is not the same as the second word, regardless of case.
+Viewing of First and Second Words Entered.
+Checking if the First Word is an anagram of the Second Word.

 ## Technologies